-If you are presented with a role play, at the beginning of the station make sure you spend some time making conversation.
-For example, if you are faced with a situation where you need to confront a colleague about taking painkillers from a drug cabinet in the hospital, make sure you politely make conversation first, perhaps asking them about their day, before asking them about the painkillers.
+If your professional judgement station involves role play, make sure you spend some time making conversation at the start.
+For example, if you are faced with a situation where you need to confront a colleague about taking painkillers from a drug cabinet in the hospital, make sure you politely make conversation first, before asking them about the painkillers.

-This is one of the most important aspects of professional judgement.
-Many scenarios may involve taking a colleague to one side and asking them about sensitive topics, so it’s important to demonstrate empathy – one of the key skills needed to be a good doctor.
+Being sensitive is one of the most important aspects of professional judgement.
+Many scenarios may involve taking a colleague to one side and asking them about sensitive topics, so it’s important to demonstrate empathy.

 If the station is a role play, the person acting as your colleague may become defensive, embarrassed or upset, and you’ll need to make sure you show sensitivity.
 Remember to ask them how they’re feeling and if you can help.
 Make sure your tone is understanding and kind, rather than accusatory.
 This will show your examiners you’re able to handle difficult and emotive situations sensitively and sympathetically.